 For the cheesecake filling

-2 8-ounce packages (1 pound total) cream cheese, at room temperature
+- 2 8-ounce packages (16 ounces) cream cheese at room temperature

 For decorating